122 N. McDowell St. Charlotte, NC 28204

 888-376-2889

-It can be hard to handle the emotional stress of a separation, especially when child custody is involved.
+The emotional stress of a separation can be challenging to handle, especially when child custody is involved.
 The legal aspects often intertwine with the personal issues that led to the end of the relationship, and arguments over child custody only complicate the situation further.

 Even though custody of a child can involve strong emotions and convictions, it’s important to keep in mind that your actions can have an impact on your child’s well-being and your ongoing relationship with them.
-Letting negative feelings lead to destructive behavior or poor judgment is a quick way of painting yourself in a negative light before the judge and at a disadvantage in court.
+If your case ends up in court, letting negative feelings lead to destructive behavior or poor judgment is a quick way of painting yourself in a negative light before the judge and at a disadvantage in court.

-With that in mind, we’ve compiled a list of seven things you shouldn’t do if you want a positive outcome for your child custody case.
+With that in mind, we’ve compiled a list of 10 things you shouldn’t do if you want a positive outcome for your child custody case.
+If you have questions or concerns about your child custody case in North Carolina, Myers Law Firm can help you understand your legal rights and obligations.

 Let us help you.